leanprover-community/blog/posts/durham-algebraic-geometry-workshop.md

 # Project

-Kevin and his two PhD students had chosen a project that they thought might be doable in a week: to use the recently-formalised valuative criterion to formalise the proof that Proj of a graded ring is separated and proper.
+Kevin and his two PhD students, Andrew Yang and Jujian Zhang, had chosen a project that they thought might be doable in a week: to use the recently-formalised valuative criterion to formalise the proof that Proj of a graded ring is separated and proper.
 As a fundamental result in algebraic geometry, this would be a small part of the basic machinery needed to make progress on the proof of Fermat's Last Theorem.

-Though it is a statement about schemes, Kevin and his PhD students managed to abstract away much of the scheme theory and leave us proving a statement about commutative algebra.
+Though it is a statement about schemes, Kevin, Andrew and Jujian managed to abstract away much of the scheme theory, leaving us to prove a statement about commutative algebra.

 As a bit of an outsider in the group (with a decade-old BA in mathematics), and the only member who was not a PhD student or researcher, I went to the workshop expecting to mostly be a passive observer.
 I was very grateful to the rest